What is Sonos, you might ask? Sonos is a leader in home audio and offers high-quality speakers that can stream premium sound around your home.

-The Sonos Arc is the company's brand-new soundbar with Dolby Atmos.
+The Sonos Arc is the company's massive soundbar with Dolby Atmos.
 It offers a modern design and some seriously powerful audio hardware.

 Eleven high-performance drivers, including two that are upward firing, are supported by three tweeters: two side-firing and 1 front-facing for dialog.
 The Sonos Arc also offers 8 custom elliptical woofers, with 4 forward-firing, 2 reflecting upwards on the ceilings and 1 shooting sideways out of each end.

-The Sonos Arc soundbar is replacing the Sonos Playbase, our top pick among the best soundbars, starting on June 10 2020.
+The Sonos Arc soundbar is replacing the Sonos Playbase, once our top pick among the best soundbars.